Correspondence learning between morphologically different robots via task demonstrations: INTRODUCTION

 \section{INTRODUCTION}

-We observe a large variety of robots in terms of their morphology, sensors, and actuators, such as mobile robots, fixed-based manipulators, and aerial and underwater robots.
-While the robots are designed for the environments they operate, there are commonalities in the required skills, such as grasping, carrying, and releasing objects, grasping and using tools, and pushing and pulling objects.
-In general, robots are equipped with these skills by using the Learning from Demonstration approach with additional controller tuning when needed.
+We observe a large variety of robots in terms of their morphology, sensors, and actuators, such as mobile, aerial, underwater robots, and fixed-based manipulators.
+While the robots are designed for the environments they operate, there are commonalities in the required skills, such as grasping, and releasing objects, grasping and using tools, and pushing and pulling objects.
+In general, robots are equipped with these skills by using the Learning-from-demonstration approach with additional controller tuning when needed.
 Given the commonalities in the skill sets, teaching each skill to each different robot independently is not efficient and not scalable when the large variety in the robotic landscape is considered.
-If we can learn the correspondences between the sensorimotor spaces of different robots, we can expect a skill that is learned in one robot can be more directly and easily transferred to the other robots.
+If we can learn the correspondences between the sensorimotor spaces of different robots, we can expect a skill that is learned in one robot can be more directly and easily transferred to the others.